I am deeply sorry for what you are experiencing and processing to have led you to this page.

 If you are contemplating staying or leaving a relationship with a highly narcissistic loved one, or you are in the excruciating wake of being discarded, working with an informed therapist is crucial for your healing process, safety, and recovery.

-I offer a safe, empathetic, and well-informed space for you to share your story, enhance your understanding of what you have been experiencing, and to heal.
+I offer a safe, empathetic, and well-informed space for you to share your story, enhance your inner strengths and understanding of what you have been experiencing, and to heal.

 I provide in-person and video therapy and coaching for narcissistic abuse recovery, designed collaboratively to meet your changing needs through this difficult process.
 I welcome you to contact me by phone or email to schedule a free consultation call.